Are you planning a trip to southern France and trying to figure out where to stay in Nice? I’ve got you covered – read on for my top recommendations!

 Where to Stay in Nice: 7 Best Neighborhoods

 Here, I share my top neighborhoods I would recommend you stay on your visit to Nice.
-Each section describes the neighborhood, some pros and cons for staying, and some recommended hotels and vacation rentals in that neighborhood.
-Hopefully, this will help you narrow down where to stay in Nice on your upcoming visit.
+Each section describes the neighborhood and its pros and cons, plus some recommended hotels and vacation rentals in that area.

 1. Old Town – Perfect for First Time Visitors and Being in the Center of the Action